CongducPham/LowCostLoRaGw/README.md

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/connect-radio-rpi.jpg)

-**Or you can of course use our RFM95 breakout PCB that can be directly connected to the RPI GPIO header**.
+**Or you can of course use our RFM95W/NiceRF SX1262 and NiceRF SX1280 breakouts that can be directly connected to the Raspberry GPIO header**.
 Look also at our [Low-cost-LoRa-GW-outdoor](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-GW-outdoor.pdf) tutorial to build an outdoor gateway.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/outdoor-gw.jpg)